 phone: 503-916-5280 x75209

 Lauryn Files grew up near North Lake Tahoe in California and earned a BA in Psychology from San Francisco State University.
 She moved to Portland in 2005 and worked for Morrison Family Services before starting a Master’s in School Counseling at Lewis and Clark College in 2006.
-Lauryn worked in Hillsboro and Beaverton School Districts before joining the Wilson family and she’s very excited to be here!
-In her spare time, Lauryn enjoys going on adventures with her husband, Sean, and daughter, Lila.
-She also enjoys hiking, biking, baking and exploring Portland restaurants.
+Lauryn joined the IBW staff in 2017 after previously working in the Hillsboro and Beaverton School Districts.
+In her spare time, Lauryn enjoys going on adventures with her husband and daughter.
+She also enjoys traveling, hiking, biking, baking and exploring Portland restaurants.

 Pre-Ninth Grade Credits

 All pre-ninth grade credits will remain on the student transcript unless they are requested to be removed by the end of the first semester of freshman year.

 Why would students want a credit removed?
 Students sometimes want B’s or C’s removed because these grades appear to be lowering the grade point average early on.
 Some students want to strive for a straight-A average, and grades lower than an A from middle school would prevent that.

 Important: Removing a credit doesn’t change your placement in the next level but can impact your progression through graduation requirements.
 Removing a middle school Algebra credit, for example, would mean that the three math classes that count toward graduation would start with Geometry in 9th grade.